Market & comparison education

 Why this article exists

-This comparison note is about evaluation criteria: "Why beginner onboarding should be judged with fair criteria" belongs in the blog because it explains the decision before the download.
-For "Why beginner onboarding should be judged with fair criteria", the reader may be in a low-energy week where consistency matters more than ambition, and the job is to check whether reminders reduce friction or add pressure.
-This article gives context for "Why beginner onboarding should be judged with fair criteria", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.
+This comparison note is about evaluation criteria: "Fair criteria: beginner onboarding" belongs in the blog because it explains the decision before the download.
+For "Fair criteria: beginner onboarding", the reader may be in a low-energy week where consistency matters more than ambition, and the job is to check whether reminders reduce friction or add pressure.
+This article gives context for "Fair criteria: beginner onboarding", names the boundary, and points action-ready readers to the related Orena guide without turning the whole page into a pitch.

 Practical takeaway